 When selecting a breakfast cereal, athletes following a vegan diet should carefully review the ingredient label to ensure no animal products, such as honey, have been added to the cereal.
-Nature’s Path®, Barbara’s®, and Kashi® all have excellent vegan cereal options available.
+Nature’s Path®, Barbara’s®, and Kashi® all have vegan cereal options available.

 Vegan Bread, Pasta, Snack Crackers, and Bars

 Breads, pastas, and snack crackers are another easy way to increase the carbohydrate content of your meal.
 Make sure to read the ingredient labels on your favorite products closely to ensure they do not contain animal-derived ingredients, such as honey, eggs, or milk.